Empower yourself with document comparison tools from Softinterface.

 Bruce King, IBM Canada, Toronto, Ontario

-Once the difference view has been refreshed, and at least one difference has been found the navigation toolbar/keys may be used.
-The table below shows the available commands:
+Once the difference view has been refreshed, and at least one difference has been found, you can use the navigation toolbar and keys.

-There is also a drop down list box in the toolbar which can be used to jump to a specific difference.
+There is also a drop down list box in the toolbar that can be used to jump to a specific difference.

 Toggle between Views (F6)